 Jaundice is a health condition where the skin and/or eyes have a yellowish tinge caused by an excessive amount of the chemical bilirubin in the blood and tissues.
 It generally occurs when there is liver disease, an obstruction of the bile duct or a lot of red blood cells being broken down.
 In newborn babies, it’s known as neonatal hyperbilirubinemia (jaundice) or physiological jaundice and happens because their livers aren’t yet developed enough to sufficiently remove the excess bilirubin.

 Yes, mild jaundice occurs in around 60 percent of all full-term newborn babies and up to 80 percent of premature babies; however, all babies will have elevated levels of bilirubin even if they don’t show signs of jaundice.
 A chemical in breastmilk can also interfere with the breakdown of bilirubin initially, until the baby is a few weeks old.
 Although it’s nothing to worry about, it is another contributing factor as to why so many babies get jaundice.

 Signs and symptoms

-In rare cases, jaundice is caused by other factors which can then lead to more severe symptoms and side-effects such as deafness and brain damage if left untreated.
+In rare cases, jaundice is caused by other factors which can then lead to more severe symptoms and side effects such as deafness and brain damage if left untreated.
 Biliary atresia is one of these conditions, where the baby looks well at first but then can get very sick with serious liver disease.
-In the instance, jaundice will last longer than two weeks and is caused by scarring in the tubes which carry bile from the liver to the intestine.
+In this instance, jaundice will last longer than two weeks and is caused by scarring in the tubes which carry bile from the liver to the intestine.